 You’ll get to try dozens of things – you can stop along the way to ask questions, and you’ll have a great time learning about all the foods.
 We went on this tour ourselves and enjoyed every bit of it.

 If you have longer to spend in Japan, you can expand this itinerary to any length you wish.

 About the Former Tsukiji Fish Market (now Toyosu Market)

-Tsukiji Market has been around in some form since the early 1600s.
+Tsukiji Fish Market was in operation in some form since the early 1600s.
 It was destroyed in a fire in the late 1600s and moved to another area.
-After a major earthquake in 1926 that again destroyed the market, it was rebuilt in Tsukiji and began operations where it currently resides in 1935.
+After a major earthquake in 1926 that again destroyed the market, it was rebuilt in Tsukiji and began operations there in 1935.